Journyx API tutorial

 Accept: application/json

-Be sure to replace example.apps.journyx.com
+Be sure to replace example.apps.journyx.com with your own Journyx server

 instance URL.
 Please note that the screenshots provided below will show a